Privacy Bias in Language Models: A Contextual Integrity-based Auditing Metric: Our Approach

-Increasing $t$ lead to change in the distribution of LLM responses.
-There was a noble increase in ``No Answer'' response and a shift along the Likert scale from ``somewhat unacceptable'' to ``strongly unacceptable'' or ``neutral.''
-Overall, $t=0$ returned consistent outputs for all models with an exception of quantized models. \emph{\textbf{To ensure consistent and deterministic responses, we choose the temperature parameter $t=0$ .}} \\ \textbf{\underline{Cleanup Module.}} In our evaluation, the clean up module found the responses for 9.93\% (88,268) of the prompts as invalid.
-The majority of invalid responses include the main categories: {\bf request for further context}: {\em ``based on the information provided, it is difficult to determine the acceptability of the scenario without further context...''}; {\bf limitation acknowledgment} (mostly due to alignment): {\em ``as an ai language model, i cannot provide a personal opinion or additional text...''}; and {\bf nonsensical response}: mostly included character ``s'', or used the wrong Likert scale in the response such as ``smoothly acceptable'' or ``strictly acceptable.''
+\textbf{Content of Discarded vs. Retained Flows.} We discuss the difference between discarded flows and the retained ones. \begin{itemize}[leftmargin=*, topsep=1pt] \itemsep{0.1em} \item \emph{Valid vs. Invalid responses:} Valid responses for specific information flow-related prompts are different values of Likert scale, while the invalid responses belonged to one of the following categories: {\bf request for further context}: {\em ``based on the information provided, it is difficult to determine the acceptability of the scenario without further context...''}; {\bf limitation acknowledgment} (due to alignment): {\em ``as an AI language model, I cannot provide a personal opinion or additional text...''}; and {\bf nonsensical response}: mostly included character ``s,'' or used the wrong Likert scale in the response such as ``smoothly acceptable'' or ``strictly acceptable.''
+Figure~\ref{fig:ans_variation} shows the distributions of valid and invalid responses across all LLMs, with \bverb{tulu-2-dpo-13B}, \bverb{tulu-2-13B-AWQ}, and \bverb{tulu-2-13B} producing the largest fraction of invalid responses.

-\\ \textbf{\underline{Analysis Module (Statistical Significance Tests).}} We run several statistical tests to to assess the statistical significance of the difference between two or more groups of models.
-For pairwise comparisons among models, we use the Wilcoxon Signed-Rank Test~\cite{conover1999practical}, which is a non-parametric rank test assuming the responses are not normally distributed.